Bhupendra71/project1_password_strength/README.md

 It checks the strength of a password in real time as the user types and classifies it as **Weak, Medium, or Strong**.

 ## 🚀 Features
-- ✅ Real-time password strength detection
+- ✅ Real-time password strength detection.
 - ✅ Visual feedback with color indicators (Red, Orange, Green)
 - ✅ Responsive and simple UI
 - ✅ Beginner-friendly project to learn DOM manipulation